jganguly/jganguly.github.io/_posts/2019-08-08-book_monad.markdown

 ---
-title: Functional Composition by Jaideep Ganguly
+title: Functional Composition and the Monad by Jaideep Ganguly
 author: Jaideep Ganguly
 ---